Woman Loses Finger in Pit Bull Attack

 None of the people at the scene had seen the pitbull before, but one of them stated that another pitbull was roaming around earlier in the evening.
 Until she is assured that there are no more pitbulls on the loose, Roseanne plans to keep her own dogs away from that area.

-We were afraid that dog would strike again and in fact, Riley is no longer taking walks on that route for fear of his safety.
-This new attack makes me sick thinking about it.
+They were afraid that dog would strike again and in fact, Riley is no longer taking walks on that route for fear of his safety.
+This new attack makes them sick thinking about it.

 From one powerful set of jaws, Sheryle Elsasser lost her middle finger and a beloved pet.
 The 38-year-old mother of two was walking home with her dog of four years, Gizmo, on the path in front of the Cypress Centre Friday night when two pit bulls snuck up behind her.